ana-vranic/MapReduce-tutorial/tutorial/docs/mrjob.md

 # mrjob

- mrjob is Python MapReduce library that wraps Hadoop streaming, and allows us to write the MapReduce programs in more pythonic manner.
-With mrjob it is possible to write multistep jobs. mrjob programs can be tested localy, they can be run on Hadoop cluster and can be run in the Amazon cloud using Amazon Elastic MapReduce (EMR).
+  mrjob is a Python MapReduce library that wraps Hadoop streaming and allows us to write the MapReduce programs in a more Pythonic manner.
+With mrjob, it is possible to write multistep jobs. mrjob programs can be tested locally, run on the Hadoop cluster, and run in the Amazon cloud using Amazon Elastic MapReduce (EMR).

 - instalation ```$ pip install mrjob ```

-In mrjob MapReduce function is defined as class MRClass which contains the methods which define the MapReduce job:
+In mrjob, the MapReduce function is defined as class MRClass, which contains the methods that define the MapReduce job:

  - the mapper() defines the mapper.
 It takes (key, values) as arguments and yields tuppels (output_key, output_valies)

- - the combiner() defines the process that runs after mapper and before reducer.
-It recieves all data from mappper and the output of maper is sent to reducer.
-The combiner’s input is a key, which was yielded by the mapper, and a value, which is a generator that yields all values yielded by one mapper that corresponds to the key.
+ - the combiner() defines the process that runs after the mapper and before the reducer.
+It receives all data from the mapper, and the output of the paper is sent to the reducer.
+The combiner’s input is the key, yielded by the mapper, and a value, which is a generator that yields all values yielded by one mapper that corresponds to the key.
 The combiner yields tuples of (output_key, output_value) as output.

  - the reducer() defines the reducer for the MapReduce job.
-It takes key and an iterator of values as arguments and yields tuples of (outup_key, output_value)
+It takes a key and an iterator of values as arguments and yields tuples of (outup_key, output_value)

 - The final component is, which enables the execution of mrjob.